 Pricking the fingers to let blood out means the same areas may bleed again when doctors try to thrombolyse or dissolve the blood clot in the brain.
 This may cause more problems or complicate matters.

 You will be disabled after a stroke

 Disability is possible, but many stroke survivors recover to full function or with minimal symptoms.
 Again, the patients need to reach a hospital early enough, and must be suitable for and receive reperfusion treatment in time.
 So having a stroke is not the end.
 Reach the hospital early to maximize your chances of recovery.

 Upon recovery, medications for stroke are not needed anymore

 In reality, most of the medications given to stroke survivors are meant to minimise the risk of future strokes from happening.
 If you have gone through one and were fortunate enough to have minimal disability after that, you should not risk having another one.
 At all costs.

-This article has been fact-checked by Dr Wee Chee Keong, neurologist, Capernaum Neurology Pte Ltd, Mount Elizabeth Hospital.
+This article has been verified medically by Dr Wee Chee Keong, neurologist, Capernaum Neurology Pte Ltd, Mount Elizabeth Hospital (Singapore).